© Copyright – 2014 – Athletics Illustrated

-RK: Long standing and impressive records are a great part of our sport and Leadville has to be one of the most well-known—Matt Carpenter really threw down a big one back in 2005.
+RK: Long-standing and impressive records are a great part of our sport and Leadville has to be one of the most well-known—Matt Carpenter really threw down a big one back in 2005.
 What makes ultra-running so fascinating is all the things that come into play on race day.
 It’ll take a great day where everything comes together to challenge Carpenter’s record.
 I believe that there are a number of athletes currently capable of putting together that perfect day.
-I believe if I went into the race well rested and focused I’d have a very realistic chance of dipping below Matt’s record.
+I believe if I went into the race well-rested and focused I’d have a very realistic chance of dipping below Matt’s record.
 It’s not in the cards for 2015 but I’d love to take another shot at it sometime in the future.

 CK: You mentioned that when you are not feeling it, sort of speak, you will not race.
 Do you have a key session that you do that indicates whether you are good to race or it just a general feeling that you go by?

 RK: I have a few sessions that help indicate my fitness but I take a broader view of my preparation and health leading up to a race.
-I begin each training block with specific goals tailored to each race that focus on my strengths but also, and equally important, target my weaknesses as well.
-One example of a session I use to help gauge fitness is 8 x 3 minute hill climb with 90 seconds rest on a dirt road with an average grade around 8%.
+I begin each training block with specific goals tailored to each race that focusses on my strengths but also, and equally important, target my weaknesses as well.
+One example of a session I use to help gauge fitness is 8 x 3-minute hill climb with 90 seconds rest on a dirt road with an average grade around 8%.
 I tend not to race too much and that affords me the opportunity to slowly work into my training and not rush my training blocks—it’s rare for me to not toe-the-line of a race I had my heart set on.

 CK: What running career goals are you still seeking?

 RK: That’s a difficult question.
-Other times in my life I’ve been very goal driven and it quickly led to over training and injury.
+Other times in my life I’ve been very goal-driven and it quickly led to overtraining and injury.
 I’ve embraced a new philosophy on the trails and try to live more in the moment.
 I enjoy the process so much more than I have in the past and that in turn helps me overcome and learn from my setbacks.
 That being said there are many iconic races outside the mainland that I’d like to explore.
 I also want to continue to test my limits in the 100-mile distance to fully explore and discover what I’m capable of.